Godfrey Phillips National Bravery Awards: Physical Bravery Award

 This award is for performing a selfless act of bravery at great personal risk to save life, or property of someone else.
 This honour can be given posthumously as well.

 Social Bravery Award

 This award recognizes valiant efforts against social evils like drug abuse, dowry, child labour, corruption, illiteracy, environmental pollution, etc. Individuals, as well as social organizations registered in India, are eligible for this award.

 Mind of steel Award

 This award recognizes people who despite having their limitations have performed far beyond the ordinary and pushed the limits of courage and performance to a new level.
 This award also recognizes people who have stood by their personal convictions in a social situation, without thinking at all about the consequences.

 Lifetime Achievement Award for Social Service

-This award is given to outstanding citizens for theor remarkable lifetime contribution in the field of social service; those who have selflessly spent their lives working for the betterment of society.
+This award is given to outstanding citizens for their remarkable lifetime contribution in the field of social service; those who have selflessly spent their lives working for the betterment of society.